bmartino1/clamav-alpine/README.md

 Displaying any 'Found' infected files:
 ```

-**You can then check your log files in the log folder
-example log.log when you have mutiple folder setup to scan...**
+**You can then check your log files in the log folder, for example `log.log` when you have multiple folders set up to scan...**

 ```
 --------------------------------------